astravant/digitalgarden/_notes/daily-notes.md

 ### On News
 - Quality content is at an all time low - news is not popular based on substance.
 - The speed of delivery has increased - due to technology
 - The cost to produce content has dropped significantly
 - Incentives for creating quality content is misaligned.
 News orgs answer to the advertisers, and are therefore incentivized to create click-bait content that get the most clicks.

 - Most of what we read online is pointless - it is not going to help you become a better person or make better decisions.

-- It is important to be very conscious of the information you are feeding your brain.
+==It is important to be very conscious of the information you are feeding your brain.==

 > A wealth of information creates a poverty of attention.
 We are drowning in information and starving for wisdom.